reversum/Anti-ZombieSuicide_Exiled/README.md

 # Anti-ZombieSuicide_Exiled
-A customizable exiled plugin that prevents SCP-049-2 from dying by jumping through a tesla/ins void.
+A customizable exiled plugin that prevents SCP-049-2 from dying by jumping through a tesla/in the void.

 ## Config
 |Name|Type|Default|Description|